 Technology and Sustainability Drives the Non-woven Fabric Demand In Various Industries

 The most significant factor for growth is the advanced technological innovation in the production of non-woven.
 The application of spunbond, meltblown, and needle-punched technology has enhanced the physical characteristics of non-woven fabric, improved their functionality, and has expanded the application areas.
-In view of the above, manufacturers could achieve different requirements in terms of properties of non-woven, such as tensile strength, softness, barrier properties, breathability, etc.
+In view of the above, manufacturers could achieve different requirements in terms of properties of non-woven, such as tensile strength, softness, barrier properties, breathability, etc., shaping broader non-woven fabric market segmentation.

 This broadens the use of non-woven in respect of many products and applications, from automobile space to construction to filter products.
 Sustainability and environmental consciousness will become fundamental drives for the non-woven fabric market.
 People have started realizing the impact that traditional textiles have on the environment, and thus the available alternatives should be more environmentally friendly.
-For making such kinds of products, non-woven materials have become the material of choice as these materials allow large-scale production, and have superior performance in filtration and absorption of fluid.
+For making such kinds of products, non-woven materials have become the material of choice as these materials allow large-scale production, and have superior performance in filtration and absorption of fluid, including applications in flexible packaging.

 The automotive industry is another emerging market for non-woven materials.
 Applications include air filtration, sound damping, and the inner lining of vehicle components.
 Non-woven materials appear to be a perfect candidate for automobile construction since their low density combined with low costs assures their production per the regional demand will result in fuel economy and lower manufacturing costs.
 The other crucial application of non-woven in the automobile industry is sound insulation within the car cabin.
 Noise and vibrations are reduced in any vehicle by the use of non-woven fabrics thus contributing to a smooth ride.
 Being light fabrics is the main reason for automotive manufacturers to use them to lessen the overall weight of the vehicle, thus improving fuel efficiency.